NoozAbooz/64-bitify/README.md

 Go to the Pi Labs discord https://discord.gg/QGVRzJ for help with this version of TwisterOS.
 My nametag is "Raspberry Pi News#7199".

 # Credits
-The code to make your pi 64-bit is from https://medium.com/for-linux-users/how-to-make-your-raspberry-pi-4-faster-with-a-64-bit-kernel-77028c47d653
+The code to make your pi 64-bit is from https://medium.com/for-linux-users/how-to-make-your-raspberry-pi-4-faster-with-a-64-bit-kernel-77028c47d653.
+Thanks to MonkaBlyat and the sumpreme team for the code to enable and disable 64-bit Thanks to the Pi Labs devs for the original Twister OS image.